Flash1408/SFERA/README.md

 - **`Effects_Library/`** – Contains both the functions for effect control and the Simulink block library implementing them.
 - **`functions/`** – Houses the logic for the base analysis.
   - `isDivergent.m` summarizes the logic behind the core analysis.
-  - `isGenericDiv.m` enables custom analysis functions, but it is currently under testing and **not yet accessible** through the tool interface.
+  - `isCustomDivergent.m` enables custom analysis functions, but it is currently under testing and **not yet accessible** through the tool interface.

 ---